auth0/auth0-mcp-server/README.md

 [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) is an open protocol introduced by Anthropic that standardizes how large language models communicate with external tools, resources or remote services.

-**⚠ Beta Feature Notice:**
-This feature is currently in Beta.
-Please use with caution when calling tools, as functionality may be unstable or subject to change.
+> [!CAUTION]
+> **Beta Software Notice: This software is currently in beta and is provided AS IS without any warranties.**
+>
+> - Features, APIs, and functionality may change at any time without notice
+> - Not recommended for production use or critical workloads
+> - Support during the beta period is limited
+> - Issues and feedback can be reported through the [GitHub issue tracker](https://github.com/auth0/auth0-mcp-server/issues)
+>
+> By using this beta software, you acknowledge and accept these conditions.

 The Auth0 MCP Server integrates with LLMs and AI agents, allowing you to perform various Auth0 management operations using natural language.
-For instance, you could simply ask Claude to perform Auth0 management operations:
+For instance, you could simply ask Claude Desktop to perform Auth0 management operations:

 - > Create a new Auth0 app and get the domain and client ID
 - > Create and deploy a new Auth0 action to generate a JWT token